 Who are the unsung female heroes in your community?
 Think about the leaders you aspire to be.
 The carers.
 The game changers.
 Those challenging stereotypes.
 Women who have kept communities going through hardship.
 Those that work tirelessly without recognition or reward because it is just what they do.
 We want to thank them and celebrate their tenacity, endurance, thought leadership and consistency.

 Five women under each pillar of the Queensland Women’s Strategy will be selected based on the application submitted.
 As part of the final selection process we will ensure the final 20 women are as diverse as the women in every corner of Queensland.
-20 Queensland Voices will be announced in December, the celebratory time of the year.
 Every woman who is nominated for this program will also take part in the Order of Australia nominations process, however there is an opportunity to opt out.

 If you have any questions about Queensland Voices, please don’t hesitate to contact Femeconomy.